happypeter/happypeter.github.com/_posts/2010-12-25-hi-QinHuangDao.md

 It was great honor of mine to show you the charming world of Linux and OpenSource.
-For me it's all about humanity, about helping people make a life during the process of make a living.
+For me it's all about humanity, about helping people make a life during the process of making a living.

 Technology is a lot of fun when you do it the right way, then what is the right way?